gooofy/aqb/help/RefCore.md

 returns a string containing the single character associated with the given character code

 ## CINT()

 Syntax:

     CINT "(" x ")"

-convert x to an integer by rounding the fractional portion
+convert x to an integer by rounding the fractional portion.

+NOTE: When the fractional portion is exactly .5, CINT always rounds up.

+## CLNG()

+Syntax:

+    CLNG "(" x ")"

+convert x to a long integer by rounding the fractional portion.

+NOTE: When the fractional portion is exactly .5, CLNG always rounds up.

 ## CONST